QihanQG/ECS-179-Final-Project/ProjectDocument.md

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

+ We kept the story pretty simple since the game is straightforward.
+Instead of having a detailed narrative, we let the arctic environment and assets (like igloos and penguins) tell the story.
+Players can jump right in and understand what's going on without needing much explanation.
+You'll find the basic background in our game summary, which gives players just enough context to know what they're fighting for.

 *Name: Cheng-yuan Liu*
 *Email: cgyliu@ucdavis.edu*